Application Portfolio Assessment Introduction and Best Practices

 Reporting and Visualization:

 HOPEX offers customizable reporting and visualization capabilities.
-You can generate dashboards and reports to communicate your findings to stakeholders effectively.
-Visualizations can help convey complex information in a digestible format.
+You can generate dashboards and reports to communicate your findings effectively to stakeholders, and visualizations can help convey complex information in a digestible format.

 Integration: